tommathewXC/error-correction-codes/README.md

  make clean all - Build the project

  sudo make install - install error_coder to /usr/local/bin

+## Examples

 ### Starting the UDP listener server on 8888 (background + logfile)

 ./kickoff --start --p 8888

  Note that even though error_coder 's UDP server is blocking, calling it through kickoff runs it in the background and traps the logs to a configurable path (Defaults to /tmp/error_correction_server.log)

 ### Starting the UDP listener server on 8888 (foreground + console logs)

  error_coder --p 8888 --m 2

 ### Ending the UDP listener server (non blocking)

  ./kickoff --stop

 ### Send an error encoded message to the UDP server - Clear (blocking)

  This is an example of sending the phrase "Hola" to the UDP server where each byte is sent without encoding.

  error_coder --p 8888 --m 1 --c 1 --i Hola

 ### Send an error encoded message to the UDP server - Hamming (blocking)

  This is an example of sending the phrase "Hello" to the UDP server where each byte is encoded with Hamming (7, 4) coding

  error_coder --p 8888 --m 1 --c 2 --i Hello

 ### Clear the log files (blocking)

  ./kickoff --clear

 ### Tail the log files

  tail -f /tmp/error_correction_server.log